Kerry Carpenter Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Orioles pitching staff ranks 14th in the league.
+- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks 12th in MLB.

-- The Orioles' 4.20 team ERA ranks 16th across all league pitching staffs.
+- The Orioles have a 4.19 team ERA that ranks 15th across all league pitching staffs.

-- Orioles pitchers combine to rank 15th in baseball in home runs surrendered (27 total, 1.1 per game).
+- The Orioles rank 13th in baseball in home runs surrendered (27 total, 1.1 per game).

-- Gibson (4-0 with a 3.60 ERA and 24 strikeouts in 30 2/3 innings pitched) gets the start for the Orioles, his sixth of the season.
+- Rodriguez gets the start for the Orioles, his fifth of the season.
+He is 0-0 with a 5.12 ERA and 25 strikeouts in 19 1/3 innings pitched.

-- In his most recent time out -- in relief on Sunday -- the righty threw 2/3 innings against the Detroit Tigers while surrendering hits.
+- In his most recent time out -- in relief on Wednesday -- the right-hander tossed 2/3 innings against the Boston Red Sox while surrendering hits.

+- In four games this season, the 23-year-old has amassed a 5.12 ERA and 11.6 strikeouts per nine innings, while allowing a batting average of .273 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.